Supporting the Growth of Competent Graduates

 One of the primary tenets of the Delphi Program is that, as a central focus, we pursue the attainment of demonstrable competence in students, not grades or time spent.
-To be successful in this unique approach, we clearly define the educational standards necessary to achieve competence, by level and by subject, and then demand that those standards be achieved.
-The standards we have defined are called the Delphi Program Graduation Requirements and they are thoroughly outlined in the Delphi Graduation Requirements Handbook.
+To be successful in this unique approach, we clearly define the educational standards necessary to achieve competence by level and by subject and then demand that those standards be achieved.
+The standards we have defined are called the Delphi Program Graduation Requirements, and they are thoroughly outlined in each child’s personal program.

-Students entering the school in their pre-teens are enrolled into the Lower, Elementary or Middle School which encompass Beginner 1 through Form 6.
+Students entering the school are enrolled in the Lower, Elementary, or Middle School, which encompasses Preschool through Form 5.
 Placement in a specific Form is done by examination.